MicrosoftLearning/mslearn-azure-ml/Instructions/09-Log-mlflow-models.md

 ## Submit MLflow jobs from a notebook

-Now that you have all the necessary resources, you can run the notebook to submit the job, which uses MLflow to track model parameters, metrics, and artifacts.
+Now that you have all the necessary resources, you can run the notebook to train and log models with MLflow.

-1. Open the **Labs/07/Use MLflow to track jobs.ipynb** notebook.
+1. Open the **Labs\09\Log models with MLflow.ipynb** notebook.
 1. Run all cells in the notebook.

 ## Delete Azure resources